-- FRP is impervious to insect attacks.
+- Exterior fiberglass and FRP doors are impervious to insect attacks.

 - There is no need to paint FRP doors, although sometimes owners do when they want to update a look.
 Both inner and outer fiberglass doors are easy to customize.

 - Fire-rated FRP doors are available.